2022 United States House of Representatives elections in New York: District 8

 The 8th district is based in Southern and Eastern Brooklyn, including the neighborhoods of Bed-Stuy, Brownsville, East New York, Canarsie, Bergen Beach, Sheepshead Bay, Gravesend, and Coney Island.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+25 and voted for Joe Biden by 49 points in 2020.
-The incumbent is Democrat Hakeem Jeffries, who was reelected with 84.8% of the vote in 2020.
+It had a PVI of D+25 and voted for Joe Biden by 49 points in 2020.
+The incumbent was Democrat Hakeem Jeffries, who was reelected with 84.8% of the vote in 2020.